nastch2000/starter-academic/content/post/smartsystemsconf/index.md

 ---
-title: Smart Systems Conference 2025
+title: Smart Systems Conference 2026
 date: 2026-09-08
 math: true
 diagram: true
 highlight: true
 ---

-## Save the Date: November 18 & 19, 2026 in Dortmund.
+## Save the Date: 18–19 November 2026 at FH Dortmund.

 ## **How resilient are our smart systems when things go wrong?**